 Isolation valves must be fitted on the flow and return pipework close to the appliance, for ease of disconnection and servicing.
+On sealed systems, a 3 bar pressure relief valve must be situated between the heat pump and the first isolation valve on the return side.
 The system should be fitted with an automatic air vent.

-Some typical DHW and central heating system schematics are shown on figs. 6-11 overleaf.
+Some typical DHW and central heating system schematics are shown on figs. 5-10 overleaf.
 See page 20 for filling instructions.

-It is strongly recommended that 22mm diameter pipework is used from the unit.
+It is strongly recommended that 28mm diameter pipework is used.
 This will help to ensure an appropriate flow of water through the system.